What is an introvert?

 For your consideration, the four types of introverts go as follows:

-1. Social introvert: This is the classic picture of an introvert—a wallflower who keeps to themselves.
+This is the classic picture of an introvert—a wallflower who keeps to themselves, but is open to occasional social interactions.
+“A social Introvert doesn't mind joining in on what's happening externally around them, but only in small doses and preferably in smaller more intimate settings,” says Vollmoeller, who you may also recognize from Married at First Sight.
 They operate happily alone, and really bask in "me time."
 For social introverts, canceled plans are a blessing, not a curse.
 While that doesn't mean they're unfriendly or even shy, it does mean that working on a team is not a job's selling point.

 Mistal says this is ideal for social introverts, allowing you to work more one-on-one with clients and colleagues versus being part of a vast conglomerate.

 Cons: Moderate stress and flexibility